Timmotal/Frogger/README.md

 you have to first cross the highway with fast moving cars

-after successfully crossing the road you then have to jump on the moving logs the logs are floating on a fast current river.
+after successfully crossing the road you then have to jump on the moving logs, the logs are floating on a fast current river.